orbitthemes/One-Col-Portfolio/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/orbitthemes/One-Col-Portfolio/issues) here on GitHub or leave a comment on the [template overview page at Orbit Themes](https://orbitthemes.com/downloads/1-col-portfolio/).
+[Open a new issue](https://github.com/orbitthemes/One-Col-Portfolio/issues) on GitHub or leave a comment on the [template overview page at Orbit Themes](https://orbitthemes.com/downloads/1-col-portfolio/).

 ## Custom Builds

 You can hire Orbit Themes to create a custom build of any template, or create something from scratch using Bootstrap.
-For more information, visit the **[Contact Us Page](https://orbitthemes.com/contact/)**.
+For more information, visit the **[Contact Page](https://orbitthemes.com/contact/)**.

 <!-- ## Other Templates -->
 <!-- List Other Templates Of Orbit Themes -->